Take A Stand! 3 Quick Tips to Reduce the Negative Effects of Sitting

 Try these 3 Quick Tips to Lessen the Negative Effects of Sitting:

-When you’re on a chair, try sitting on your “sits bones” - the two boney knobs under the flesh of the butt at the base of your pelvis.
+When you’re on a chair, try sitting on your “sits bones” - those two boney knobs under the flesh of the butt at the base of your pelvis.
 How to find them:

 2. Let’s Get Vertical